-Do you d o this?
-Notes: Planning Mechanisms Yes No How is it being done or how will this be utilized in the future? projects will be evaluated to see if they meet the hazard mitigation goals.
+Do you d o thic?
+Notes Planning Mechanisms Yes No Notes: How is it being done or how will this be utilized in the future? projects will be evaluated to see if they meet the hazard mitigation goals.
 Annually, during adoption process, the municipality will review mitigation actions when allocating funding.
-Do budgets limit expenditures on projects that would encourage development in areas vulnerable to natural hazards?
-Do infrastructure policies limit extension of existing facilities and services that would encourage development in areas vulnerable to natural hazards?
+Do budgets limit expenditures on projects that would encourage development in areas vulnerable to natural hazards? • Do infrastructure policies limit extension of existing Do infrastructure policies limit extension of existing facilities and services that would encourage development in areas vulnerable to natural hazards?
 Do budgets provide funding for hazard mitigation projects identified in the County HMP?
-Human Resource Manual 1 1 Do any job descriptions specifically include identifying and/or implementing mitigation projects/actions or other efforts to reduce natural hazard risk?
-Building and Zoning Ordinances Prior to zoning changes or development permitting, does the municipality will review the HMP and other hazard analyses to ensure consistent and compatible land use?
+Human Resource Manual Do any job descriptions specifically include identifying and/or implementing mitigation projects/actions or other efforts to reduce natural hazard risk?
+Building and Zoning Ordinances 1 Prior to zoning changes or development permitting, does the municipality will review the HMP and other hazard analyses to ensure consistent and compatible land use?
 Does the zoning ordinance discourage development or redevelopment within natural areas, including wetlands, floodways, and floodplains?
 Does it contain natural overlay zones that set conditions?
 Does the ordinance require developers to take additional actions to mitigate natural hazard risk?
 Do rezoning procedures recognize natural hazard areas as limits on zoning changes that allow greater intensity or density of use?
 Do the ordinances prohibit development within or filling of wetlands, floodways, and floodplains?
 Subdivision Regulations Do the subdivision regulations restrict the subdivision of land within or adjacent to natural hazard areas?
-Do the subdivision regulations restrict the subdivision of land within or adjacent to natural hazard areas? • Do the regulations provide for conservation subdivisions or cluster subdivisions in order to conserve environmental resources?
+Do the subdivision regulations restrict the subdivision of land within or adjacent to natural hazard areas?
+Do the regulations provide for conservation subdivisions or cluster subdivisions in order to conserve environmental resources?
 Do the regulations allow density transfers where hazard areas exist?
 Comprehensive Plan Are the goals and policies of the plan related to those of the County HMP?
 Does the future land use map clearly identify natural hazard areas?
 Do the land use policies discourage development or redevelopment with natural hazard areas?
 Does the plan provide adequate space for expected future growth in areas located outside natural hazard areas?
 Land Use Does the future land use map clearly identify natural hazard areas?
-Do the land use policies discourage development or reducelement with natural baserd exect? redevelopment with natural hazard areas?
+Do the land use policies discourage development or redevelopment with natural hazard areas?
 Does the plan provide adequate space for expected future growth in areas located outside natural hazard areas?
-Transportation Plan Transportation Fian
+Transportation Plan mansportation rian

 Do you do this?
 Notes:

 Planning Mechanisms Yes No How is it being done or how will this be utilized in the future?

-Does the transportation plan limit access to hazard
+the transportation plan limit access to hazard

-areas?
+?

-Is transportation policy used to guide growth to safe
+nsportation policy used to guide growth to safe

-locations?
+ons?

-Are transportation systems designed to function under
+ransportation systems designed to function under

-disaster conditions (e.g., evacuation)?
+ter conditions (e.g., evacuation)?

-Environmental Management
+ental Management

-Are environmental systems that protect development
+nvironmental systems that protect development

-from hazards identified and mapped?

-Do environmental policies maintain and restore

-protective ecosystems?

-Do environmental policies provide incentives to

-development that is located outside protective

-ecosystems?

-Grant Applications

-Data and maps will be used as supporting

-documentation in grant applications.

-Municipal Ordinances

-When updating municipal ordinances, hazard mitigation

-will be a priority.

-Economic Development

-Local economic development group will take into

-account information regarding identified hazard areas

-when assisting new businesses in finding a location.

-Public Education and Outreach

-Does the municipality have any public outreach

-mechanisms/programs in place to inform citizens on

-natural hazards, risk, and ways to protect themselves

-during such events?
+- ''

+·

+,

+· ·

+, , , ,

+ŭ 11

+, , ,

+,

+, e ,

+9 9

+., .

+· · · · · · · · · · · · · · · · · · ·

+hazards identified and mapped? vironmental policies maintain and restore ctive ecosystems? vironmental policies provide incentives to opment that is located outside protective stems? lications and maps will be used as supporting mentation in grant applications.
+Ordinances u updating municipal ordinances, hazard mitigation e a priority.
+Development economic development group will take into int information regarding identified hazard areas assisting new businesses in finding a location. cation and Outreach the municipality have any public outreach anisms/programs in place to inform citizens on al hazards, risk, and ways to protect themselves g such events?